SixArm/assertables-rust-crate/README.md

 This Rust crate provides macros for Rust runtime checking:

+The macros have three forms that can help with various kinds of checking:

 * The `assert` macros return `()` or call `panic!(…)`

 * The `assume` macros return `Result` with `Ok(true)` or `Err(…)`